 Oh Mary!The day of triumph has surely arrived!
 Cole Escola's Tony-winning play is finally set to transfer to the West End.
 Oh Mary! the dark comedy is set to star Mason Alexander Park as former United States First Lady Mary Todd Lincoln, breaking down her life from the inside, and in Escola's own words, through the lens of an idiot.
 Tony Award winner Sam Pinkleton directs.
-Don't miss out on this exciting and hilarious chance to see the First Lady as you've never seen her before!3 Dec - 25 Apr 2026Trafalgar TheatrePrices fromMore infoBook Tickets
+Don't miss out on this exciting and hilarious chance to see the First Lady as you've never seen her before!Showing until 25 Apr 2026Trafalgar TheatrePrices fromMore infoBook Tickets

 TEETH 'N' SMILESA roaring rebel yell permeates David Hare's landmark play, set to enjoy a 50th anniversary revival in 2026 in a new production directed by Daniel Ragget.
 Starring Rebecca Lucy Taylor, AKA Self Esteem, as Maggie Frisby, an iconoclastic singer with a band on the verge of collapse, TEETH 'N' SMILES follows Maggie as she reckons with the death of her dreams of youthful rebellion and features the play's original alongside new contributions from Ivor Novello award-winning Taylor.1 Mar 2026 - 1 Jun 2026Duke of Yorks TheatrePrices fromMore infoBook Tickets